forem/forem/README.md

 software developers who write articles, take part in discussions, and build their professional profiles.
 We value supportive and constructive dialogue in the pursuit of great code and career growth for all members.
-The ecosystem spans from beginner to advanced developers, and all are welcome to find their place within our community. ❤️
+The ecosystem spans from beginner to advanced developers, and all are welcomed to find their place within our community. ❤️

 ## Table of Contents